sourcegraph/handbook/content/engineering/search/iteration_log.md

     - RFC published.
 - **Work log:**
     - 2021-01-15: No progress at this time, too busy with **Structural search for monorepos**.
+    - 2021-01-22: Lots of progress, [WIP RFC254 draft here](https://docs.google.com/document/d/1_m63fsBMAtqaq3GA_aMzKUPxD3yxTy8d12lJE6qN6PU).
+The thinking/design is done, but not the writing and formatting.
+Need one or two more days to finish this item.

 ### Search contexts
 - **Owner(s):** Rok